-let controller = l LMCameraBuilder.viewController(delegate: self, configuration: LCLunaConfiguration, livenessAPI: livenessAPI) Parameter Description configuration The parameter is represented by the LCLunaConfiguration structure.
-The LCLunaConfiguration \rightarrow InteractionEnabled = true parameter is responsible for interaction with the camera. livenessAPI The API should be of type LunaWeb.LivenessAPIv6.
+let controller = L MCameraBuilder.viewController(delegate: self, configuration: LCLunaConfiguration, livenessAPI: livenessAPI) Parameter configuration Description The parameter is represented by the LCLunaConfiguration structure.
+The LCLunaConfiguration $\rightarrow$ InteractionEnabled = true parameter is responsible for interaction livenessAPI with the camera.

 The API accepts the configuration parameter, which contains all the necessary settings for performing Dynamic Liveness.